French Guiana: Architecture

 The local architecture is characterized by its Creole, Amerindian and Bushinenge influences.
 The main towns contain predominantly Creole-style architecture, with some Western-style buildings and forts.
-In the communes with the black maroon populations one can see houses of bushinengue styles.
-And the Amerindian communes are recognized for their pre-colonial type carbets.
+In communes with black Maroon populations, houses in Bushinengue styles are commonly found.
+Amerindian communes are recognized for their pre-colonial type carbets.
 Most of these buildings were designed with local materials, such as wood from the Amazonian forests and bricks made on site.
-These local architectures blend with contemporary style buildings.
+These local architectural styles blend with contemporary buildings.